Markusdreyer/Ionic2-Calendar/README.md

 * Error: Cannot read property 'dayHeaders' of undefined
 Answer: Take a look at the Localization section.
 For version 0.4.x+, you need to manually register the locale.

-* Error: TypeError: event_1.startTime.getTime is not a function
-Answer: This is due to the startTime field of the event object is not a valid Date object.
-Be aware that different browser has different implementation of new Date() constructor.
-Some date string format may not be supported.
-It is recommended to use millisecond or year/month/date parameters.